 - 2. Disciplinary action or the removal procedure is instituted in accordance with the procedures in the USBC Bylaws and Chapter Sixteen. - 3.
 Membership is not renewed by Oct.
 1. Before a vacancy can be declared, the individual has the opportunity to appear before the board to explain the reasons for not renewing the membership. - 4.
 Removal for RVP Non-Compliance.
 When a board member is determined to be not in compliance with the USBC's RVP policies, the member will be immediately declared ineligible and removed from the board with the position being declared vacant.
 No board action is required to remove the member from the board.
-The member will become eligible for re-election and/or reappointment to the board upon notification from USBC of a change in their status.
+The member will become eligible for re-election and/or re-appointment to the board upon notification from USBC of a change in their status.

-Commonly Asked Questions - Chapter Five, Section F

-5F/1 If an officer or director is convicted of a felony, can he/she be removed from the board?
+Comm Commonly Asked Questions - Chapter Five, Section F 5F/1 If an officer or director is convicted of a felony, can he/she be removed from the board?
 Yes, according to the USBC bylaws, a board member must be bondable.
 (See Chapter Sixteen, Section E for removal procedures.)
 5F/2 Must an appointee meet the same eligibility requirements as an elected person?
 Yes, USBC requires appointees to meet the same eligibility requirements.
 5F/3 Who replaces the association manager when there is a vacancy?
 The board is responsible for selecting or appointing the association manager.
 5F/4 How do we remove a board member?
 First, ask for their resignation.
-If they do not resign, follow the procedure in Chapter Sixteen, Section E.

-5F/5 Can a board member who has been removed through the process in Chapter 16, Section E be reinstated?
+If they do not resign, follow the procedure in Chapter Sixteen, Section E. 5F/5 Can a board member who has been removed be reinstated?

-Yes, provided he/she obtains the written consent of two-thirds of the full board.
+- Yes, provided he/she obtains the written consent of two-thirds of the full board. - 5F/6 How do we handle resignations?

-SF/6 Can a board member who has been removed from the board due to a lapse in their RVP be reinstated?

-Yes, provided they are submitted for reappointment by the president and receive the approval through a majority vote of the board.

-5F/7 How do we handle resignations?

 The resignation should be in writing and specify the date of resignation, which can be "immediately".
 The board fills vacancies in the president's position.
 All other vacancies are filled by the president, with board approval.